jonathanlb/4velma/README.md

 # 4velma
 View images on a Raspberry Pi using your TV.

 When my family started using digital cameras, we nearly stopped printing pictures.
-We outside of a holiday card, we sharing pictures using the display on the phone or the camera producing the image.
+We, outside of a holiday card, only shared pictures using the display on the phone or the camera producing the image.
 My grandma Velma ended up with fewer pictures to look at.
 Worse, yet, the displays we use to share are tiny!

 4velma is a python script to display images, targeted at Raspberry Pi connected to a TV.
 The idea is to take a Raspberry Pi and HDMI cable to my grandma's house, plug it in, and let her see pictures.
 Grandma seems to be able to browse channels, but I thought that navigating through the USB file viewer on her Smart TV might be too much....